bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/index.md

 ## Algorithms,  Fall 2021, Bowdoin College: Announcements

 ***

+All announcements and communication have been moved to Slack.

+***

 10/1: Solutions for lab 5 have been posted on Slack.
 Have a good weekend!